-\begin{example} Fix any $0<r<1$ and consider $b_{L}=(\sigma_{\omega}/r)-\epsilon$ and $b_{H}=(\sigma_{\omega}/r)+\epsilon$ for sufficiently small $\epsilon>0$ so that we still have $b_{L}>\sigma_{\omega}$.
+\begin{example} Fix any $0<r<1$ and consider $b_{L}=(\sigma_{\omega}/r)-\varepsilon$ and $b_{H}=(\sigma_{\omega}/r)+\varepsilon$ for sufficiently small $\varepsilon>0$ so that we still have $b_{L}>\sigma_{\omega}$.
 Consider a GenAI model with $b(\omega)=b_{H}$ for every $\omega$ and another GenAI model with $b(\omega)=b_{L}$ for every $\omega$.
-For a rational agent, because both $b_{L}^{2}$ and $b_{H}^{2}$ are larger than $\sigma_{\omega}^{2}$, Proposition \ref{prop:group_level} implies the rational agent never delegates to either GenAI model and has the same welfare when they have access to either.
-By contrast, the biased agent with parameter $r$ does not delegate for $b(\omega)=b_{H}$ (and gets the same welfare as the rational agent) but delegates with positive probability for $b(\omega)=b_{L}$ (and gets strictly lower welfare compared to the rational agent since they are always strictly better off choosing $a=0$ instead of delegating).
+For a correctly specified agent, because both $b_{L}^{2}$ and $b_{H}^{2}$ are larger than $\sigma_{\omega}^{2}$, Proposition \ref{prop:group_level} implies the correctly specified agent never delegates to either GenAI model and has the same welfare when they have access to either.
+By contrast, the biased agent with parameter $r$ does not delegate for $b(\omega)=b_{H}$ (and gets the same welfare as the correctly specified agent) but delegates with positive probability for $b(\omega)=b_{L}$ (and gets strictly lower welfare compared to the correctly specified agent since they are always strictly better off choosing $a=0$ instead of delegating).
 So, the biased agent has strictly lower welfare when they have access to a GenAI model with the lower bias $b(\omega)=b_{L}$ than a GenAI model with the higher bias $b(\omega)=b_{H}$. \end{example}